 There is an outstanding selection of new and classic content on BritBox.
 Here are a few highlights: True-life series including Gardeners’ World and The Farming Life; documentaries (Behind the scenes with Downton Abbey); biography (Lennon’s Last Weekend); history (Africa and Britain: A Forgotten History), romance (all six seasons of Downton Abbey), and current series Good Morning Britain with Piers Morgan.

 Classic programming is certainly not all that is available with new movies and programming added monthly.
 The irreverent comedy Mock of the Week is now in its 19th season and Traces, a 2019-20 crime thriller, is well worth watching.

 If you enjoy British television, you will love BritBox.
-Depending on your streaming service, you might wish to try one of BritBox’s free trials which ranges from 7 to 30 days (depending on your streaming service).
+Depending on your streaming service, you might wish to try one of BritBox’s free trial which ranges from 7 to 30 days (depending on your streaming service).
 Once signed up, the BritBox platform is CA$8.99 a month or save with an annual subscription, priced at CA$89.99/year.